Saineelakesumala/SSFL25-2-1/README.md

 ---

 <details>
-<summary> Optimized PR0069 Assembly </summary>

-## Generate an Optimized PR0069 Assembly using Velvet and SPAdes
+<summary>Generate an Optimized PR0069 Assembly using Velvet and SPAdes </summary>

 ### Optimized MyGenome Assembly using Velvet